YugabyteDB-Samples/orm-examples/README.md

 You should first [install YugaByte DB](https://docs.yugabyte.com/latest/quick-start/), which is a distributed PostgreSQL-compatible database.

 ## Step 2.
-Bring up the Rest API server
+Bring up the REST API server

-The same Rest APIs are implemented using various ORMs.
+The same REST APIs are implemented using various ORMs.
 Each of these is present in one of the sub-directories in this repo.
-For example, to start the Rest API server using `Spring`, simply go to the appropriate directory and follow the instructions there.
+For example, to start the REST API server using `Spring`, simply go to the appropriate directory and follow the instructions there.

-By default, the Rest API server listens on `localhost` port `8080`.
+By default, the REST API server listens on `localhost` port `8080`.

 | Directory  | ORM |
 | ------------- | ------------- |